openhwgroup/cva6/README.md

 ```

 > Be patient!
 RTL simulation is way slower than Spike.
 If you think that you ran into problems you can inspect the trace files.

-### FPU Support

-> There is preliminary support for floating point extensions F and D. At the moment floating point support will only be available in QuestaSim as the FPU is written in VHDL.
-This is likely to change.
-The floating point extensions can be enabled by setting `RVF` and `RVD` to `1'b1` in the `include/ariane_pkg.sv` file.

 ## FPGA Emulation